Equity, Diversity, and Inclusion (EDI) Topic Guide

 Cape, J., Roth, A., Scior, K., Thompson, M., Heneage, C., Du Plessis, P. (2008).
 Increasing diversity within clinical psychology: The London initiative.
 Clinical Psychology Forum, 190, 7-10.

 Falgares, G., Venza, G., & Guarnaccia, C. (2017).
 Learning Psychology and Becoming Psychologists: Developing Professional Identity through Group Experiential Learning.
+Psychology Learning & Teaching, 16(2), 232-247.

 Ibrahim, J., Wallace, G., Nicholas, J., Baah, J., Hasham, A. & Stamatopoulou, V. (2016).
-PreQualification Group Column: 'I tried to sound like someone I thought courses would choose': Navigating marginalised experiences during clinical psychology interviews.
+Pre-Qualification Group Column: 'I tried to sound like someone I thought courses would choose': Navigating marginalised experiences during clinical psychology interviews.
 Clinical Psychology Forum, 283, 3-7.

 Kanceljak, D., & Calia, C. (2023).
 Diversity and inclusion in UK psychology: A nationwide survey.
 Clinical Psychology Forum, 1(369), 15–29.